COS-IN/iluvatar-faas/src/Ilúvatar/docs/DESIGN.md

 ## Time series Database

-We make use of a third-party time series database, `Graphite`, to pool metrics reported by the workers and controller.
+We make use of a third-party time series database, `Influx`, to pool metrics reported by the workers and controller.
 This enables online policymaking using information from workers, without the excessive overhead of communication between all nodes.

 ## Energy Monitor